MaloP47/ft_transcendence/README.md

 - [x] play button in multi config redirecting to normal game
 ### Multiplayer
 - Stuff to create:
+    - dont know where yet:
+        - [x] update score remotely
+        - [ ] trigger `player` wins this game! text
+        - [ ] transition to AI game (right now when reloading a finished game it will still stream data from host, needs changes for both guest and host
+        - [ ] rotate game field 180 degrees and invert inputs if `isMultiNotHost()` (later to`isMultiGuest()`) (dont invert colors)
+        - [ ] game creation select player with searchPlayer in stateMachine (started making template already), need to change buttons behavior
+        - [ ] create template/view for pausing game when one of the two players is not connecte
+        - [ ] when p2 is handled remove public access to games, no more spectators (in `views.py`), `isSpectator()`
+        - [ ] resume game in terrain center and start timer
+        - [ ] disable `save()` function on games that are finished just in case
     - in `views.py`: (not right file name)
         - [x] `multiConfig()`
         - [x] added `gameType` to `getGame()`